GlenKPeterson/Cymling/README.md

 ###Comments

-In order to leave the division symbol for division, a semicolon is substituted (like lisp).
+In order to leave the division symbol for division (and to nod to lisp), a semicolon is substituted for the otherwise C-style comment syntax.
 Single-line comments are preceded by a semicolon `;`.
 Multi-line comments start with a semi-star `;*` and end with a star-semi `*;`.
 Cym-doc comments are multi-line with an extra beginning *:

 ```
 ; single line comment